megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 > I've pinned the version of the `sass` package to `1.78.0` in order to work around some compatibility warnings with Bootstrap's stylesheets.
 You may or may not need to do this in your own projects.

-We have to address the warning message to allow `esbuild` to run scripts.
+We have to address the warning message and allow `esbuild` to run scripts.
 Running `pnpm approve-builds` and selecting `esbuild` (by pressing either the "space" or "A" keys) takes care of that:

 ```sh
 $ pnpm approve-builds